adi-testing/playwright-project/README.md

 ## Website Under Test

 This project is designed to test the functionalities of [Automation Test Store](https://automationteststore.com/), a demo e-commerce website.
 The tests cover various workflows such as navigation, login, product search, and cart management.

+### Credit and Disclaimer
+This project uses [Automation Test Store](https://automationteststore.com/) as the website under test.
+All tests are conducted for **educational purposes only**, as the author is still learning Playwright.
+No commercial use or harm to the website is intended.

 ## Setup Instructions